aniketp/homepage/_posts/2017-3-15-LinuxBlog.md

 I was already in contact with Saksham Sharma, one of the coordinators of PClub.
 According to his resume he already had experience with 4-5 Linux distros!!
 So I talked to him about various distros and which one I should prefer.
 He ofcourse recommended Ubuntu and also suggested me to go for multiple Linux distros once I'm familiar with various packages and utilities of Ubuntu.

 ### Problem with WiFi connectivity
 I was not aware about this but apparently HP laptops had some ancient trouble with accepting Ubuntu dual-booting.
-Like seriously, after I successfully installed Ubuntu, my laptop started showing problem.
+Like seriously,just after I successfully installed Ubuntu, my laptop started showing problems.

 First, it showed some weird broken packages and I had no idea how to fix them, then all hells broke loose when it refused to connect to wifi.
 I asked a senior of mine and he asked me probably my wifi driver was inactive.
 So for that , he suggested me to install some packages related to **Broadcom Corporation BCM43142 802.11b/g/n**.
 Finally after two odd days , I was able to access wifi signals but even then, my laptop wasn't able to create a wifi hotspot.
 I tried everything I could but it didn't work.
 Finally I gave up on that issue and I still struggle to get any hotspot through my laptop. :(